-Carry-on luggage is any suitcase you "carry on" to an airplane.
-The majority of airlines permit one piece of carry-on luggage or "hand baggage" that can fit in the overhead bin in addition to a "personal item".
+Carry on luggage is any suitcase you "carry on" to an airplane.
+The majority of airlines permit one piece of carry on luggage or "hand baggage" that can fit in the overhead bin in addition to a "personal item".
 A personal item can be any smaller purse, computer bag, diaper bag, small backpack, etc., which can go under one's seat or in one's front).

 For example, some airlines usually allow two free carry-on bags if you are traveling with children.
 It's always best to check with your airline before traveling to see their policy.
 That way, you can be sure that you won't be surprised at the airport.

-Although there are some exceptions to the rule, most airlines allow passengers to bring at least one carry-on bag and one personal item onboard, which means that a stroller can usually be counted as carry-on luggage.
+Although there are some exceptions to the rule, most airlines allow passengers to bring at least one carry-on bag and one personal item onboard, which means that a stroller can brought on as carry-on luggage.
 In fact, many airlines have specific regulations regarding strollers and other child-related items.

-For anyone who has ever attempted to travel with young children, packing carry-on luggage can be challenging.
+For anyone who has ever attempted to travel with young children, packing carryon luggage can be challenging.
 The question of whether or not you can bring liquids on a plane is often one that comes up.
-The answer is yes, you can carry liquids in your carry-on bag, but there are some restrictions.
+The answer is yes, you can carry liquids in your carry on bag, but there are some restrictions.

-Traveling on plane with Breast Milk
+Traveling with Breast Milk on Airplanes

 By following these simple tips, parents can rest assured that they can safely and efficiently travel with breast milk.